-Does this financial product have a sustainab le investment objective?
-Yes ● ○ 🗶 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective?
+Yes ● ○ 🗶 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments

-Sustainability

-indicators measure

-how the

-environmental or

-social characteristics

-promoted by the
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-financial product

-are attained.